Scams - How to spot them and stay protected

 What is a scam?

-Common signs of a scam
+Common signs it's a scam

-- Spelling and wording is inaccurate
+- Inaccurate spelling and wording

-It is important to remember that we will never ask for bank details, account passwords, or PIN numbers.
+It is important to remember that FSCS will never ask for bank details, account passwords, or PIN numbers.
 If you are unsure about a message claiming to be from FSCS or another organisation, contact them directly using their official contact details.

-You can also find practical advice on how to protect yourself from scams on the Financial Conduct Authority (FCA) website:
+You can also find practical advice on how to protect yourself from scams on the Financial Conduct Authority (FCA) website: Protect yourself from scams.

 A recent example of a scam